A 30-day plan you wrote yourself.

 Thirty days from the date the workshop runs.
 After that the link expires.
 The worksheet, prompts and follow-up email are yours to keep indefinitely.

-Two things.
-First, it is live with open Q&A, so questions specific to your business get answered in the room.
-Second, the back half is structured around you walking out with a written 30-day plan, not a list of things to investigate later.
+It is live, with open Q&A, so questions specific to your business get answered in the room.
+The back half is structured so you leave with a written 30-day plan for your own business, ready to run on Monday morning.